 Unfortunately, l’esprit revanchard (desire for revenge) and intense patriotism fostered both by the French and the German governments at the turn of the century would only be exacerbated until WW1, the Great War.

 Before I left Carcassonne’s Museum of School, I shuddered when I realized that the school children I was seeing on the old faded pictures would become les poilus, (the hairy ones,) the French infantry soldiers during WW1.
 Many of them were peasants and wore a beard or a mustache, hence their nickname.
-They were famous for their bravery and endurance but (quelle surprise!) not for their unquestioning obedience.
+They were famous for their bravery and endurance but (quelle surprise!) and their rebellious spirit.
 More than 1.4 million poilus would die, during what remains one of the deadliest conflicts in history.
 They were buried near battlefields and their bodies often could not be brought home.
 They are remembered all over France thanks to the ubiquitous Monuments aux Morts (war memorials,) listing fathers, sons, cousins and friends killed during the conflict.
 It seems every French city/town/village has one.

 |Young Poilu identified as Gabriel le Pord (born in 1899)|